Decontamination effectiveness of leather and rubber Oct 2011

 Containing a reliable barrier against pathogens found in blood and body fluids.

 Prevents penetration of NFPA commonly encountered fireground chemicals.
-The membrane properties remain intact even after contamination.
+The fabric properties remain intact even after contamination.

 Durably waterproof to keep the feet dry and comfortable on the job.